arjbarnes/arch-linux-notes/base-system-installation.md

 which will insert hte output from that command onto a line in the file, which can then be edited to remove everything other than the UUID.

 ## Install and Configure the initial ram disk
-Configure additional hooks for 'encrypt' and 'lvm2' and re-order the hooks so that 'keyboard' and 'keymap' appear before 'encrypt':
+Configure additional hooks for 'keymap', 'encrypt' and 'lvm2' and re-order the hooks so that 'keyboard' and 'keymap' appear before 'encrypt':
 ```
-vim /etc/mkinitcpio.conf
+# vim /etc/mkinitcpio.conf
-HOOKS="[...] block keyboard keymap encrypt lvm2 filesystems [...]"
+> HOOKS="[...] block keyboard keymap encrypt lvm2 filesystems [...]"
 ```
 Keymap needs to be before encrypt in the list of hooks, otherwise a US keymap will be used for password entry.
 Ensure that the correct locale and keymap are specified before generating the initial ram disk, otherwise the wrong keyboard layout will be used (which will make decrypting the lvm harder!).

 Generate the initial ram disk:
 ```
-mkinitcpio -p linux-lts
+# mkinitcpio -p linux-lts
 ```

 ## Reboot into the new system